Canada has two federal government departments that manage job offers for foreign workers.

 Why is my pending LMIA application taking so long to process?

-If you had submitted an LMIA application that was not processed before the Employer Compliance Review process started, the pending LMIA will not be processed until the audit is complete.
+If you had submitted an LMIA application that was not processed before the Employer Compliance Review process started, the pending LMIA will not be processed until the compliance audit is complete.
 Everything is on hold regarding any new LMIAs for employees as far as Service Canada is concerned.

 What is the timeframe for review with a compliance audit?

-Employers can be asked to provide records for 6 years following the first day the temporary foreign worker started to work for the company.
+Compliance auditors can ask the Employer to provide records for 6 years following the first day the temporary foreign worker started to work for the company.
 It includes records of the hiring process as well.
-That means you need to ensure your human resources people keep any records related to an LMIA application or an electronic job offer for at least 6 years, including copies of advertising, copies of the application, any resumes received and any follow up activities that might have been required as part of a transition plan for any employees on a path to becoming permanent residents.
+That means you need to ensure your human resources people keep any records related to an LMIA application or an electronic job offer for at least 6 years.
+This includes copies of advertising, copies of the application, any resumes received and any follow up activities that might have been required as part of a transition plan for any employees on a path to becoming permanent residents.

 How can I be proactive in ensuring I have the needed information?